DevExpress/devextreme-documentation/api-reference/10 UI Components/DateBoxBase/3 Methods/Methods.md

 ---
 ##### shortDescription
-This section describes members used to manipulate the UI component.
+This section describes members used to configure the UI component.

 ---
 #####See Also#####